 Rising discontent in 1980s South Africa

-Discontent was rife in the 1980s.
+Discontent was rife in the 1980s in South Africa.
 Anti-apartheid uprisings were on the increase.
 More and more school going children were taking to the streets to defend their right to equal education.
 While not immune to the struggle, Andrew made a conscious decision to fight for change through learning.
 He says, “we believed that through education our minds could be liberated” and so too would the country be liberated, and that “ we would need to produce quality leaders”.

 In 1985 they moved to Kayelitsha township.
 Andrew attended Luhlaza Senior Secondary School.
 In spite of an inferior ‘Bantu’ education system often lacking in basic resources and facilities, Andrew worked hard.
 He and his classmates achieved a 94% matric pass rate, a gargantuan achievement under repressive circumstances.